stephenh/ts-proto/README.markdown

   This is also useful if you want "only types".

-- With `--ts_proto_opt=outputPartialMethods=false`, the `Message.fromPartial` methods for accepting partially-formed objects/object literals will not be output.
+- With `--ts_proto_opt=outputPartialMethods=false`, the `Message.fromPartial` and `Message.create` methods for accepting partially-formed objects/object literals will not be output.

 - With `--ts_proto_opt=stringEnums=true`, the generated enum types will be string-based instead of int-based.